-The main differences between rev matching and double clutching are:
+The 3 main differences between double clutching and rev matching are:

 - Rev matching is an action before re-engaging the clutch

-- Double clutching involves more usage of the clutch and gear stick
+- Double clutching involves more use of the clutch and gear stick

 - Rev matching is more relevant than double clutching nowadays